dipu-bd/vue-weather-widget/README.md

 - `auto`: automatically select units based on geographic location
 - `ca`: same as si, except that windSpeed and windGust are in kilometers per hour
-- `uk2`: same as si, except that nearestStormDistance and visibility are in miles, and windSpeed and windGust are in miles per hour
+- `uk`: same as si, except that nearestStormDistance and visibility are in miles, and windSpeed and windGust are in miles per hour
 - `us`: Imperial units (the default)
 - `si`: SI units